benjamin90s/VJTechnologies/README.md

 Although the project was developed in an environment where required packages were pre-installed, the `pyproject.toml` is provided to comply with the assignment's `uv` dependency management requirement.

+⚠️ Note on Reproducibility:
+This project uses random sampling for dataset creation and visualization.
+While the overall behavior and performance will remain consistent, exact metrics (IoU, F1) and visual samples may vary slightly across runs unless a random seed is fixed.